JuMpeR6790/vfsc/README.md

 If you are on Windows, the init.py won't work, it should soon be working but until it does, you can try doing the setup manually by manually installing in a folder the server.py file, and inside that sazme folder, create a logs.txt and config file.

-To make a client, please check the documentation and the demo client.

 # Server commands:

 stop : used to stop the server and close all connections

+# How to make a client

+To make a client, please check the documentation and the demo client.

 # Client library: